Parent Rights and Responsibilities

 - Maximize family engagement and participation in their children’s education, arranging school meetings at a variety of times or conducting in-home conferences between teachers or other educators who work directly with participating children, with families who are unable to attend those conferences at school.

 - Adopting and implementing model approaches to improving family engagement.

-- Establishing a districtwide parent advisory council to provide advice on all matters related to parent and family engagement in Title I, Part A programs.
+- Establishing a districtwide parent engagement committee to provide advice on all matters related to parent and family engagement in Title I, Part A programs.

 - Developing appropriate roles for community-based organizations and businesses, including faith-based organizations, in family engagement activities.